Skip to main content

 You do not need a readiness score of 100.
 A higher score usually means your app follows more store guidelines and may have a smoother review.
 Focus on resolving all critical issues and as many partial issues as you can before you submit.

 Yes.
 You can submit your app to only one store.
 You do not have to publish to both stores.
-Use the App Store scan and Generate App Store files if you only need an iOS app, or use the Google Play scan and Generate Google Play files if you only need an Android app.
+Use the App Store scan and Create App Store files if you only need an iOS app, or use the Google Play scan and Create Google Play files if you only need an Android app.

 You can still generate files and submit your app, but there is a higher chance that Apple or Google ask for changes during review.
 It is best to reread the scan descriptions for each failed check, decide whether the risk is acceptable for your app, and run another scan after any updates so you see the latest readiness score.